Grade 11 - Commitment Year

 Mandarin Chinese 11 and 12

 The emphasis in Mandarin Chinese 11 and 12 is on the communicative approach in which students are encouraged to convey meaning and knowledge, primarily orally but also in written form.
 The confidence to “take risks” is a hallmark of this instructional philosophy and a variety of methods are used to develop the necessary ease with this learning environment.
 The small student to teacher ratio is a critical factor as is the level of teacher expertise.
 Both of these considerations have required us to be creative in our delivery of the courses in the past.
-When numbers of enrolled students warranted it, we have combined the two classes into a Mandarin Chinese 11/12, or we have had to timetable these classes in the evening “prep” period, with students having a morning study block in lieu of this time.

 Typically, students will be expected to describe or narrate, with some supporting detail, events, situations, or experiences.
 They are encouraged to exchange opinions on topics of interest, apply idiomatic expressions with some fluency and interact with increased independence in familiar life situations.
 Students also acquire knowledge by having them view, listen to, and read creative works, and respond to them in various ways.
 Cultural awareness is increased by identifying customs and traditions from various cultures in the Canadian mosaic, and comparing them with those of Chinese cultures.
 Students are also exposed to local Chinese culture in Victoria’s Chinatown and to opportunities to study abroad through links with exchange programs in China and to summer programs that include volunteer and cultural components as well as providing home-stay options.